extrabacon/python-shell/README.md

 * `script`: the path of the script to execute
 * `options`: the execution options, consisting of:
   * `mode`: Configures how data is exchanged when data flows through stdin and stdout.
 The possible values are:
-    * `text`: each line of data (ending with "\n") is emitted as a message (default)
+    * `text`: each line of data is emitted as a message (default)
-    * `json`: each line of data (ending with "\n") is parsed as JSON and emitted as a message
+    * `json`: each line of data is parsed as JSON and emitted as a message
     * `binary`: data is streamed as-is through `stdout` and `stdin`
-  * `formatter`: each message to send is transformed using this method, then appended with "\n"
+  * `formatter`: each message to send is transformed using this method, then appended with a newline
-  * `parser`: each line of data (ending with "\n") is parsed with this function and its result is emitted as a message
+  * `parser`: each line of data is parsed with this function and its result is emitted as a message
-  * `stderrParser`: each line of logs (ending with "\n") is parsed with this function and its result is emitted as a message
+  * `stderrParser`: each line of logs is parsed with this function and its result is emitted as a message
   * `encoding`: the text encoding to apply on the child process streams (default: "utf8")
   * `pythonPath`: The path where to locate the "python" executable.
 Default: "python3" ("python" for Windows)
   * `pythonOptions`: Array of option switches to pass to "python"
   * `scriptPath`: The default path where to look for scripts.
 Default is the current working directory.
   * `args`: Array of arguments to pass to the script
+* `stdoutSplitter`: splits stdout into chunks, defaulting to splitting into newline-seperated lines
+* `stderrSplitter`: splits stderr into chunks, defaulting to splitting into newline-seperated lines

 Other options are forwarded to `child_process.spawn`.